1:00 pm US Eastern Time

 Drew Toher transitioned into the position of Community Resource and Policy Director after first holding the position of Public Education Associate for four years.
 Before he arrived at Beyond Pesticides, previous experience included work at a certified organic heirloom tomato farm.
 His time at the Mid-Atlantic region farm club cultivated Drew's determination to spread the word about the benefits of organic production, and the hazards of pesticide use.
 Drew graduated with a B.A. in Global Affairs, concentration in the Environment, from George Mason University, where he is currently pursuing a MS in Environmental Management.

-This call is being hosted by the CHE-AK Partnership.
-It will last for 1 hour and be recorded for the call archives.
+This call was hosted by the CHE-AK Partnership.
+It lasted for 1 hour and was recorded for the call archives.